ChupamobileTeam/happened-docs/README.md

 The hash of the content is used by the token the hash of that token is `c23543fd68fe6c8b82691ab2b402f423`

-## Authorization

-In order to authorize the request, the client should have a `apiId` and a `apiKey`

-for debugging purpose the use as apiId `debugger` and as apiKey `secret`

 ### B. Multiple Events, array

 #### [POST] /api/smtgs